waseeabaheen/SOC-Metrics-Dashboard/README.md

 A lightweight SOC reporting utility that calculates **MTTD**, **MTTR**, and **SLA compliance** from incident data and generates an HTML dashboard.

 ## What it does
-- Reads a CSV of SOC incidents (`data/incidents.csv`)
+- Reads a CSV of SOC incidents (`incidents.csv`)
 - Computes:
   - **MTTD** (Mean Time To Detect)
   - **MTTR** (Mean Time To Respond / Resolve)
   - SLA compliance based on a configurable SLA target (minutes)
-- Outputs a single-file HTML report to `outputs/dashboard.html`
+- Outputs a single-file HTML report to `dashboard.html`

 ## Run
 ```bash